Sports Coach Logo Sports Coach Training Principles Fitness Components

 Attitude

-A coach who is mean-spirited or controlling gives off a dark vibe, and this negative energy affects athlete motivation.
+A mean-spirited or controlling coach gives off a dark vibe, and this negative energy affects athlete motivation.

 Competitiveness

-Look in the mirror, and you will see your competition staring back at you.
+Look in the mirror, and your competition will be staring back at you.
 A good coach competes against other coaches and teams, while a great coach competes against herself.

-- Individual challenge -- Give each player a set of goals that fit within the larger team framework.
-Ex.
+• Individual challenge -- Give each player a set of goals that fit within the larger team framework.
+For example, "Darcie's a 48% free-throw shooter.
+Her goal is to hit above 50% consistently."

 Passion

-Passion is what separates the coaches who make the playoffs from the ones who compete for the championship.
+Passion ir separates the coaches who make the playoffs from the ones who compete for the championship.
 A coach who puts his whole self into his work with zest brings out the passion in the ones he coaches.

 Teamwork